anvaka/atree/README.md

 So, what's left?
 Just small changes which could make this tree perfect:

 * Shadows are not accurate
-* I think code is more complex than it should be (subjective).
+* I think code is more complex than it should be (subjectively).

 # Happy Holidays!